web3alert/documentation/developer/getting-started/create-trigger.md

 * **scheduler**, which will be responsible for initiating the pipeline once every 10 minutes; ([link](../blocks.md#schedule))
 * **transform**, with the help of which we will be able to get a random value. ([link](../blocks.md#transform)) Learn more about how to use javascript when describing output transformation logic [here](../pipelines.md/#yaml-and-javascript).
+It is important to note that the output data of the node must be an object or an array of objects.

 ```yaml
 pipeline: